 Now save the report by selecting File > Save.
 The next time you open this report, the pages will display using the new View settings.
 Let's go see.

 Select the name of the current workspace from the top navbar to return to that workspace.

-Select the Reports tab and choose the new report you just created (it will have a yellow asterisk).
+Select the Reports tab and choose the same report (Retail Analysis Sample).

 Now, let's explore the page size setting

-The page size settings are only available in Editing view.
-To open a report in Editing view you must have owner permissions for the report.
-If you've connected to any of our samples, you'll have owner permissions to those reports.
+The page size settings are only available in Editing view, so you must have edit (creator) permissions to the report to change the page size settings.
+If you've connected to any of our samples, you'll have creator permissions to those reports.

 - Open the "District monthly sales" page of the Retail Analysis sample in Editing View.